amanmdest/amanmdest/README.md

 </div>

-🕵️‍♀️ Moi?
+🕵  Moi
 -
-> I've been moving thru the domain of dev technologys since 2021, only that it hasn't been for all these [3] years on a roll.
-I made, for now, less checkpoints on the technical skills journey than I wished for, but not more than what I'm truly capable.
+> I've been moving thru the domain of dev technologys since 2021, making so far less checkpoints on the technical skills journey than I truly wish for, that being said I really love each achviement by building bricks of concepts or understanding exercises resolutions, passing tests, runing codes with more and more efficiency.

-> Also, I believe that more than true.
-Wait for it...
-Real and Power are the aspects of human + tech recreation, on not only the survive or the achive but the immerged way of creating, connecting, making art - functionally with the concerning development.
-And deploy.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aman-modesto-196a161b7/) [![Discord](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/channels/@amanmdest/)